 Multithreaded Processing

-The driver supports multithreading to achieve a greater performance for large-volume write operations.
-By configuring the TotalThreads property, you can set the number of threads to run concurrently during large-volume data operations.
-By default, this property has a value of 0, which means that multithreading is disabled.
+The driver supports multithreading for improved performance during large-volume write operations.
+By setting the TotalThreads property, you can set the number of threads to run concurrently during large-volume data operations.
+By default, this property is set to 0, meaning multithreading is off until you enable it.

 Properties connectionProps = new Properties(); connectionProps.put("TotalThreads", "20");